Strategy

 Third, the Nigerian regulatory understanding.
 We have mapped NDPA Section 65 record-keeping, GAID expectations on cross-border processing, the CBN cybersecurity assessment regime, and GDPR Article 30 obligations into a coherent data-handling and audit-chain posture.

-Once accepted, the agent enters training — four weeks for traditional, six weeks for AI-augmented — before first live interaction.
-The two-week additional investment is mandatory; the failure modes of an under-trained AI-augmented agent (over-trusting or rewriting every draft) appear within the first month and damage cohort quality scores.
+Once accepted, the agent enters training — four weeks for traditional, six for AI-augmented — before first live interaction.
+The two-week additional investment is mandatory.
+The failure modes of an under-trained AI-augmented agent — over-trusting the draft, or rewriting every draft from scratch — appear within the first month and damage cohort quality scores.

-The workflow runs on the substrate we already operate for other clients: Amazon Connect for channel routing, Contact Lens for transcription and sentiment, a Bedrock-hosted generative model for draft response generation, a Bedrock Knowledge Base for retrieval-augmented grounding, and a Bedrock Agent for cases where the workflow needs to act against a system of record.
+The workflow runs on the substrate we already operate for other clients.
+Amazon Connect for channel routing.
+Contact Lens for transcription and sentiment.
+A Bedrock-hosted generative model for draft response generation.
+A Bedrock Knowledge Base for retrieval-augmented grounding.
+A Bedrock Agent for cases where the workflow needs to act against a system of record.

 When an inbound interaction arrives — voice, chat, email, or social — Connect routes it to an available agent on intent classification.
-The agent's workstation surfaces customer context, retrieved knowledge-base passages, and a model-generated draft.
+The agent's workstation surfaces three things at once: customer context, retrieved knowledge-base passages, and a model-generated draft.
 The agent decides whether to accept, edit, discard and rewrite, or escalate.
 Draft, edits, final output, and decision metadata go to the audit chain.
+Think of it as a barista handed a cup the previous shift started — they finish it, adjust it, or pour it out and start fresh, and every cup is logged with what the previous shift left behind.

-The supervisor is closer to a player-coach than a traditional call-centre supervisor, monitoring a real-time Contact Lens dashboard that flags escalating customer frustration, anomalous edit rates, call duration over the intent-type band, or a model low-confidence signal the agent has not escalated.
+The supervisor is closer to a player-coach than a traditional call-centre supervisor.
+They monitor a real-time Contact Lens dashboard that flags escalating customer frustration, anomalous edit rates, call duration over the intent-type band, or a model low-confidence signal the agent has not escalated.
 Defined triggers — customer escalation request, regulated-information request, suspected fraud, duration over two sigma above intent median — fire automatically with a defined supervisor response per trigger.

 QA sits outside the supervisor reporting line, deliberately, with sampling at 3 to 5 per cent for tier-1 routine, 8 to 12 per cent for complex or regulated work, and 100 per cent for any Contact Lens-flagged interaction.